danielabar/meblog/src/markdown/ai-forecasts-fear-and-focus.md

 So how do I actually sift through the noise?

 At this point, it's less about having strong opinions on AI's distant future and more about having a filter for my attention.
 When considering a piece of content, I'm no longer asking Is this exciting?
 Is this alarming?
-I'm asking a simpler question: Does this help me do something better today?
+I'm asking a actionable question: Does this help me do something better today?

 That usually means I gravitate toward material that's educational or practical - explanations that deepen my understanding, or concrete examples of how a tool can be used to solve a real problem.
 By contrast, I've learned to skip content that exists purely to provoke a reaction.
 If the entire premise is *Will AI destroy everything?* or *Nothing will ever be the same again!*, there's rarely anything actionable hiding underneath.